Sevolino/domoticz_with_esp8266/olimex/readme.md

 <li>Change SSID and password for your WiFi
 <li>Change Pin from 2 to 5.
 (The relay on the Olimex board is connected as the GPIO pin 5)
 </ul>
-<p>After the correct upload of the code, you have to detect IP address of the EVB.</p>
+<p>After the correct upload of the code, you have to detect IP address of the EVB.
-<p>Then you can check the function of the relay by the connecting to this IP address.</p>
+Then you can check the function of the relay by the connecting to this IP address.</p>
+<h2>Preparing Domoticz</h2>
+<p>On the Domoticz server you have to create new switch in the virtual dummy device.
+Give it any name, e.g. "Relay Olimex", set the type as "On/Off" and change the icon to the "Light switch".
+Then set up the field "On action" as <code>http://ip.switch/LED=ON</code> and the field "Off action" as <code>http://ip.switch/LED=OFF</code>.
+You change <code>ip.switch</code> to the real ip of your switch.</p>